Hyperfoil/qDup/README.md

 # Qdup
-Normally running benchmarks requires opening several terminals and monitoring the output of one terminal to time the start a command in another terminal.
+Running benchmarks requires opening several terminals and monitoring the output of one terminal to time the start a command in another terminal.
 This project provides a way to script multiple shells and coordinate between them so that timings are